Baby decapitated during birth at Georgia hospital, lawsuit alleges

 The complaint asks for compensatory and punitive damages of more than $10,000.

-Southern Regional Medical Center said in a statement that it is unable to discuss the treatment of specific patients due to HIPAA laws.
+A representative from Southern Regional Medical Center said they are unable to discuss the treatment of specific patients due to health privacy laws, according to a statement from the hospital system.